SaxionSmartCities/netmobiel-platform/doc/configuration.md

 Details about each database are given in the configuration section of each service.

-Also install the PostGiS extension.
+Also install the PostGiS extension, it is required by most services.

 ## Configuration of OpenTripPlanner
 The [OpenTripPlanner](http://docs.opentripplanner.org/en/latest/) (OTP) is open source and can be downloaded from their website.
 We used version 1.4.
 The new version (2.1) is probably a better option.
 Our version needed a heavy-weight server for building the graph for The Netherlands, about 12 Gb memory was required.